HTML: The Form Element

 Getting Started

-- In a "week05" folder in your wdd130 course repository, create a new file named "poll-form.html".
+- In the "week05" folder in your wdd130 course repository, create a new file named "poll-form.html".

 - Create a basic HTML page with a